stone-co/the-amazing-ledger/CONTRIBUTING.md

 _write a grpc examples are optional, we use like end-to-end tests_

+Please be sure to **write the tests**, it is very important for your PR be approved.

 ### Running end-to-end tests

 The amazing ledger needs a Postgres database running and ready to connections,